chakra-ui/zag/.changeset/spotty-bats-sit.md

 "@zag-js/carousel": patch
 ---

-export anatomy of a carousel
+Fix issue where carousel anatomy was not exported